hynek/structlog/docs/loggers.rst

 Loggers
 =======

-The center of structlog is the immutable log wrapper :class:`~structlog.loggers.BoundLogger`.
+The center of structlog is the immutable log wrapper :class:`~structlog.BoundLogger`.

-In it's core, all it does is:
+All it does is:

-- wrapping an *arbitrary* logging class (:func:`~structlog.loggers.BoundLogger.wrap`),
+- Keeping a *context* and a *logger* it's wrapping,
-- recreating itself with (optional) additional context data (:func:`~structlog.loggers.BoundLogger.bind` and :func:`~structlog.loggers.BoundLogger.new`),
+- recreating itself with (optional) additional context data (the :func:`~structlog..BoundLogger.bind` and :func:`~structlog.BoundLogger.new` methods),
-- configuring global default values for the processor chain and the class used to keep the context (:func:`~structlog.loggers.BoundLogger.configure`),
 - and finally relaying *all* other method calls to the wrapped logger after processing the log entry with the configured chain of processors.

+You won't be instantiating it yourself though.
+For that there is the :func:`structlog.wrap_logger` function:

 .. literalinclude:: code_examples/loggers/simplest.txt
    :language: pycon

+As you can see, it accepts one mandatory and two optional arguments:

+**logger**
+   Only positional argument is the logger that you want to wrap and to which the log entries will be proxied.
+   Since a wrapped logger without a logger doesn't make any sense, this argument is *mandatory*.

+**processors**
+   A list of callables that can :ref:`filter, mutate, and format <processors>` the log entry before it gets passed to the wrapped logger.

+   Default is ``[``:func:`~structlog.processors.format_exc_info`, :class:`~structlog.processors.KeyValueRenderer`\ ``]``.

+**context_class**
+   The class to save your context in.
+   Particularly useful for :ref:`thread local context storage <threadlocal>`.

+   Default is OrderedDict_.

 This example also demonstrates how structlog is *not* dependent on Python's standard library logging module.
-It can wrap *anything*.
-Really.
-*No* depedency on stdlib logging *whatsoever*.
-*Yes*, you can use your own logger underneath.

 .. note::